Mr-645/Assignment-2/README.md

 # Assignment 2 - Monochrome OLED display pong game
 ## USAGE INSTRUCTIONS
 1. Download and install the `Adafruit GFX` library, and the `Adafruit SSD1306` library for use with your Arduino compatible board.
-2. Download dhhhfrntrfn to get the Arduino sketch/C-programme
+2. Download [folder](https://github.com/Mr-645/Assignment-2/tree/master/Assignment%202%20-%20OLED%20Display) to get the Arduino sketch/C++ programme
 4. Navigate to the `/src` folder and run `main.cpp`.
 ## REPORT
 <img src="/Fully_built_prototype.jpg" alt="Fully built prototype">

+---

 ### Project purpose and general description

 **Use a display and run a game** on a microcontroller with buttons and a potentiometer for control.